PowerMops/powermops-site/src/routes/pmops/Classes-5.md

 ------------------

 This chapter describes the Mops classes and words that manage windows for the application.
-Mops\'s window classes take away much of the burden of window management, providing the basis upon which you can build more detailed behavior.
-Standard Macintosh window behavior, such as dragging, growing and updating, is handled automatically by Mops\'s Window and Window+ classes, freeing you to solve application-level problems instead of constantly having to rewrite system-level code for window management.
+Mops's window classes take away much of the burden of window management, providing the basis upon which you can build more detailed behavior.
+Standard Macintosh window behavior, such as dragging, growing and updating, is handled automatically by Mops's Window and Window+ classes, freeing you to solve application-level problems instead of constantly having to rewrite system-level code for window management.